California College San Diego Data & Information Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At California College San Diego, approximately 74% of students took out student loans averaging $11,527 a year.
-That adds up to $46,108 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At California College San Diego, approximately 69% of students took out student loans averaging $6,504 a year.
+That adds up to $26,016 over four years for those students.

-How Much Money Do California College San Diego Graduates Make?bachelor's degree recipients from California College San Diego make around $39,800 per year during the early years of their employment.
-This is in the same neighborhood of the average college graduate's salary of $39,802 per year.
-However, certain majors may produce higher-paying graduates.
+How Much Money Do California College San Diego Graduates Make?students who graduate with a bachelor's degree from California College San Diego make about $37,081 a year during their first few years of employment after graduation.
+Unfortunately, this is 13% less that the average college graduate's salary of $42,485 per year.
+However, graduates in your major field may make more.

 Location of California College San Diego